adioshun/gitBook_DeepSlam/paper2017-past-present-future-slam.md

 - Semantic mapping consists in associating semantic concepts to geometric entities in a robot’s surroundings.

-- Recently, the limitations of purely geometric maps have been recognized and this has spawned a significant and ongoing body of work in semantic mapping of environments, in order to enhance robot’s autonomy and robustness, facilitate more complex tasks (e.g.avoid muddy-road while driving), move from path-planning to task-planning, and enable advanced human-robot interaction[9, 26, 217].
+- 최근 geometric maps만 사용하는것으 Recently, the limitations of purely geometric maps have been recognized and this has spawned a significant and ongoing body of work in semantic mapping of environments, in order to enhance robot’s autonomy and robustness, facilitate more complex tasks (e.g.avoid muddy-road while driving), move from path-planning to task-planning, and enable advanced human-robot interaction[9, 26, 217].

 These observations have led to differentapproaches for semantic mapping which vary in the numbersand types of semantic concepts and means of associatingthem with different parts of the environments.